russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/ER Diagrams.md

 datatype of "text".
 Any columns that contain integer data should have a datatype of "int8".
 Any columns that will contain a date or time should have a datatype of "timestamptz".
+Ensure that primary key columns are defined as an identity so that the database will automatically assign a sequential unique number to the column when a new row is added to a table.
 Be certain that the SQL you generate is compatible with the PostgreSQL database software.
 Table and column names should always be lowercase.
 Use snake_case to represent table and column names with multiple words.